Skip to main content

 Can renters get property tax relief in New Mexico?

-What if I miss the 30-day deadline after the Notice of Value?
+What if I miss the 30-day deadline?

-Is the head-of-family exemption the same as a homestead exemption?
+Is the head-of-family exemption a homestead exemption?

-Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
-Individual eligibility outcomes cannot be guaranteed.
+Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources.
+We are independent, not a government agency, and cannot promise that any person will qualify.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.